Mosquitoes and Disease

-- Mosquitoes and West Nile Virus - Fight the Bite is also available in Portable Document Format (PDF, 199KB, 2pg.)
+- Mosquitoes and Disease is also available in Portable Document Format (PDF, 199KB, 2pg.)

 Mosquitoes are small flying insects that feed on human and animal blood or plant juices.
-Only female mosquitoes bite to get a blood meal for their growing eggs.
-Mosquitoes are generally considered a nuisance pest, but occasionally can transmit disease.
-There are about 70 different species of mosquitoes in New York State.
-While most do not transmit West Nile virus, several mosquito species have been associated with West Nile virus in New York State.
+Female mosquitoes bite to get a blood meal for their growing eggs.
+New York State is home to about 70 species of mosquitoes.
+Mosquitoes usually are considered a nuisance pest, but occasionally they can transmit disease.
+Some mosquito species have the potential to transmit disease-causing viruses, should those viruses be present in NY.
+These viruses include the ones described here.

-- Dispose of used tires -- call your local landfill or Department of Public Works to find out how to dispose of them properly.
+- Dispose of used tires, which are a significant mosquito-breeding site.
+Call your local municipal public works office or the DEC Regional Office to find out how to dispose of used tires properly.

 - Drill holes in the bottoms of recycling containers that are kept outdoors.